ponrenjithnarayanavadivoo/bank-transactions.service01/README.md

 # Transaction Service
-  This Service is used for creating transaction and retreiving the transaction details from the transaction table.
+  REST Transaction Service is used for to create transaction and retreiving the transaction details from the transaction table.

 ### Prerequisites
 You need the following installed and available in your $PATH: